nicole-caldwell/nicole-caldwell.github.io/my-story.md

 * Went to UNC Chapel Hill not locking in that I wanted to be a Software Engineer just yet.

 * Took my first programming class in Junior year of High school and my second programming class in Senior year of High school.
 I placed in the high performing group in my second programming class.
-The class of abbout 30 was split up into 3 groups.
+The class of about 30 was split up into 3 groups.
 Group 1 was high performing and helped Group 3 that was struggling.
 Group 2 continued the assignments at the regular pace.